inderpalr/inderpalr/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a system administrator who is passionate in the IT world and technology in general.
-Creating technology to elevate our society, and building community.
+Helping create technology to elevate our society, and building community.
+Insert something inspiring -->
 ![Alt Text](https://media.giphy.com/media/DZYzmHQFU0y0tlb0FH/giphy.gif)